 - 43. The Board notes that soon after the Convention, an apparent SOCAR employee introduced himself in emails as a "project manager at AFAZ."
 He requested that videos and photos from the Convention be sent to the "SOCAR USA office in DC" and noted "my official email: [omitted]@socarusa.com."
 One attendee to the 2014 Convention said this apparent SOCAR employee "works for AFAZ" and helped organize the 2014 Convention with Kemal Oksuz.
 These are two examples of individuals acting in dual roles as employees of both SOCAR and AFAZ. - 44.
 The SOCAR USA Director told the OCE that when AFAZ was created in 2013, he did not know how the organization was funded, but assumed that SOCAR, as a founder, would "finance AFAZ activities."
 According to the SOCAR USA Director, AFAZ had only one board meeting with all five board members, in April 2013.
 The Convention was not discussed at that meeting.
-The meeting was held at TCAE's offices in Houston, Texas.
 The meeting was held at TCAE's offices in Houston, Texas. - 45.
 The SOCAR USA Director recalled one other meeting that he attended related to AFAZ in early 2013, which was focused on the Convention.
 This meeting, which occurred prior to the Convention, was also attended by Kemal Oksuz, the Azerbaijani Ambassador to the United States, and a Vice President of SOCAR.
 The discussion involved Convention invitees, and the SOCAR USA Director recalled mention of potential invitees including David Plouffe, Jim Messina, Bill White, among others.
-The SOCAR USA Director told the OCE that he could not recall if the names of any Members of Congress
+The SOCAR USA Director told the OCE that he could not recall if the names of any Members of Congress were discussed at that meeting, and later stated that he recalled that names of Members of Congress were not discussed at the meeting. - 46.
+The relationship between SOCAR and AFAZ was further explained in the OCE's interviews with SOCAR Legal Counsel 1 and SOCAR Legal Counsel 2.
+SOCAR Legal Counsel 1 described AFAZ as SOCAR's nonprofit in the United States.77 Notably,

-&lt;sup>65 Id. at 15-5211\0277.
-Public disclosures show that AFAZ hired APCO Worldwide Inc. as of April 7, 2014 and APCO subsequently registered as a foreign agent because SOCAR "finances at least in major part the activities relating to [AFAZ]'s services for the foreign principal in the U.S." See FARA Registration for APCO Worldwide, Inc. (Exhibit 21 at 15-5211\377-88).
+65 Id. at 15-6068_0277.
+Public disclosures show that AFAZ hired APCO Worldwide Inc. as of April 7, 2014 and APCO subsequently registered as a foreign agent because SOCAR "finances at least in major part the activities relating to [AFAZ]'s services for the foreign principal in the U.S." See FARA Registration for APCO Worldwide, Inc. (Exhibit 21 at 15-6068_377-88).

-&lt;sup>66 SOCAR USA Director Transcript (Exhibit 16 at 15-5211\0277)
+66 SOCAR USA Director Transcript (Exhibit 16 at 15-6068_0277)

-&lt;sup>67 Email from Rafig Gurbanzada to SOCAR dated June 17, 2013 (Exhibit 22 at 15-5211\0390).
+67 Email from Rafig Gurbanzada to SOCAR dated June 17, 2013 (Exhibit 22 at 15-6068_0390).